Federal Financial Institutions Examination Council

 Examiners may leverage the efforts of internal/external audit when this work is deemed

 effective in evaluating the entity's Year 2000 readiness.
-Note that not all institutions, or
+Note that not all institutions,

 all systems within an institution, may be in the same phase (awareness, assessment,

 renovation, validation, implementation) at the time of review.
-In instances where a question
+In instances where a

 is not applicable, use N/A.